 Personal budgets for children and young people with SEND

-Following an assessment of need we may decide that extra resources from one or more sources are needed to meet the child's outcomes.
+Following an assessment of need we may decide that extra resources from one or more sources are needed to meet your child's outcomes.

 The LA or health and care services often buy services on behalf of the child or young person and their family.
-A personal budget will offer families more control about the services that they receive.
-They will be told the budget so they can get involved in all decision making to choose the best support to meet their outcomes.
-The amount you get will depend on what has been set out in your EHC plan so each person will vary.
+A personal budget will offer you and your family more control about the services that you receive.
+We will tell you the budget so you can get involved in all decision making to choose the best support to meet your child's outcomes.
+The amount you get will depend on what has been set out in your child's EHC plan so each person will vary.

 All children and young people who have an EHC assessment or plan can request a personal budget.